UTHSCSA-NAL/postmortem_morphometry_2024/README.md

 - The variable "debug" should be set to 1 to prevent the use of SLURM, and 0 to submit jobs to the worklad manager.

-- The "nolog" variables suppresses the generation of log files by the SLURM workload manager.
+- The "nolog" variable suppresses the generation of log files by the SLURM workload manager.

 - The script processes data stored in the "data_exvivo" folder.
-In this folder, each folder correpsonds to a different brain identified using their anonymized indices, and each bbrain folder contains a T1-weighted and a T2-weighted scan.
+In this folder, each subfolder corresponds to a different brain identified using an anonymized index, and each brain folder contains a T1-weighted and a T2-weighted MRI scan.

 We have provided the MRI scans of 3 postmortem brains in the "data" folders to test the scripts.